ksantosh464/DrupalGCP/README.md

 # Pre-Requisites

 Before setting up Drupal 8 on App Engine Flexible, you will need to complete the following:
-1. Install git , PHP and Composer in your local machine
+1. Install Git , php and Composer
 2. Create a [Google Cloud Platform project](https://console.cloud.google.com/).
 Note your Project ID, as you will need it later.
 3. Create a [Google Cloud SQL instance](https://cloud.google.com/sql/docs/getting-started) with Public IP.
 Note down the Instance details You will use this as your Drupal MySQL backend.
 4. Install [Gcloud SDK](https://cloud.google.com/sdk/install)
-5. git clone the repo using below command
+5. git clone the repo using below command in your local machine
 ```sh
 git clone https://github.com/ksantosh464/DrupalGCP
 ```

 # Install Drupal 8.9

  Use the Drupal 8 Drush CLI to install a drupal project.
 This can be installed locally by running composer install in this directory: